Bill Gates Reportedly Said Jeffrey Epstein’s Lifestyle Was ‘Different’ And ‘Kind Of Intriguing’

 — David Enrich (@davidenrich) October 12, 2019

-Gates eventually had the Gates Foundation send a team to Epstein’s townhome and discuss potential philanthropic fund-raising.
-The meeting took place after Epstein’s 13-jail month stint for soliciting and procuring an underage prostitute and subsequent release as a sex offender.
+Gates eventually had the Gates Foundation send a team to Epstein’s townhome and discuss potential philanthropic fundraising.
+The meeting took place after Epstein’s 13-month jail stint for soliciting and procuring an underage prostitute, and subsequent release as a sex offender.
 Gates reportedly told the three people involved in the meeting that the charges Epstein went to prison for were not worse than “stealing a bagel.”
-According to the Times report, some of the Gates Foundation employees were not aware of Epstein’s criminal record and were shocked that it was working with a sex offender.
+According to the Times report, some of the Gates Foundation employees were not aware of Epstein’s criminal record and were shocked that the company was working with a sex offender.

 Epstein is reported to have used his vast connections to wealthy and prominent figures to support his alleged sex trafficking ring.
-He used hairdressers, dentists, psychiatrists, and immigration lawyers to bolster his activities and is even said to have used doctors to screen his victims for sexually transmitted diseases and provide them with birth control.
+He used hairdressers, dentists, psychiatrists, and immigration lawyers to bolster his activities, and is even said to have used doctors to screen his victims for sexually transmitted diseases and provide them with birth control.

 “Not one person helped us.
 Everyone around us had to know, because we looked so broken.
-But no one did anything.”
-Sarah Ransome, one Epstein’s victims, said of the network, per The Miami Herald.
+But no one did anything,” Sarah Ransome, one of Epstein’s victims, said of the trafficking network, per The Miami Herald.